MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ### 2.4 Defamatory, Libelous, Slanderous, and Threatening

-Your extension must not contain any content that is defamatory, libelous, slanderous, or threatening.
+Your extension must not contain content that is defamatory, libellous, slanderous, threatening, or that promotes extremism such as the use of violence.

 ### 2.5 Offensive Content

 Your extension and associated metadata must not contain potentially sensitive or offensive content.

-Content may be considered sensitive or offensive in certain countries/regions because of local laws or cultural norms.
-In addition, your extension and associated metadata must not contain content that advocates discrimination, hatred, or violence based on considerations of race, ethnicity, national origin, language, gender, age, disability, religion, sexual orientation, status as a veteran, or membership in any other social group.
+Content may be considered sensitive or offensive in certain countries/regions because of local laws, regulations, or cultural norms.

+In addition, your extension and associated metadata must not contain content that advocates discrimination, hatred, or violence based on sensitive circumstances, such considerations of race, ethnicity, national origin, language, gender, age, disability, religion, sexual orientation, status as a veteran, or membership in any other social group.

 ### 2.6 Alcohol, Tobacco, and Drugs

-Your extension must not contain any content that facilitates or glamorizes excessive or irresponsible use of alcohol or tobacco products or drugs.
+Your extension and associated data must not contain any content that facilitates or glamorizes excessive or irresponsible use of alcohol or tobacco products or drugs.

 ### 2.7 Adult Content

-Your extension must not contain or display content that a reasonable person would consider pornographic or sexually explicit.
+Your extension and associated data must not contain or display content that a reasonable person would consider pornographic or sexually explicit.

+For example, we don’t allow content that contains nudity, graphic sex acts, sexually explicit material, or content that drives traffic to a pornography site.

 ### 2.8 Prohibited Content, Services, and Activity

 Your extension must adhere to the following conditions.

 *   Your extension must not contain content or provide services that facilitate online gambling.

-Online gambling includes but is not limited to online casinos, sports betting, lotteries, or games of skill that offer prizes of cash or other value.
+*   Online gambling includes but is not limited to online casinos, sports betting, lotteries, or games of skill that offer prizes of cash or other value.

 *   Your extension must not provide unauthorized access to website content, such as by circumventing paywalls or login restrictions.